 On Saturday 23rd November 1907 the Christian Meeting House – Church of Christ, was officially opened.
 Mr J. McCartney and Evangelist of Birmingham and Mr W. Webley of Merthyr preached and five candidates were immersed.

-On Monday 25th November 1907 a public tea and and meeting was held, the tea tables were attended to by the following – Mesdames Samson; Gadfield; Simms; Harvey and Portman: Misses Lewis; Portman and Willis: Mr Webley presided over the meeting and addresses were given by Mr D. Morgan (Chairman) of Treharris and Mr J. McCartney.
+On Monday 25th November 1907 a public tea and and meeting was held, the tea tables were attended to by the following – Mesdames Samson; Gadfield; Simms; Harvey and Portman: Misses Lewis; Portman and Willis: Mr Webley presided over the meeting and addresses were given by Mr D. Morgan the chairman of Treharris and Mr J. McCartney.

 Mr A. H. Willis spoke to the meeting about the founding of the movement in the previous year and told how they had no quarrel with other churches in the town and they appealed to them to do all they could to work together against the common foe.
 It was stated that the meetings were to continue through the week and also Sunday and Monday.

-At some point during the Great War the Church ceased and the building remained closed.
+At some point during the Great War the church ceased and the building remained closed.

-On Thursday 22nd January 1920 Mr William John Davies of Hafod-y-ddol Nantyglo applied as tenant of the Hall for a licence to play Billiards and Bagatelle at the old premises called the Christian Meeting House, Vivian Street and Castle Street, Abertillery.
-His application was approved, it was renovated, refurbished and re-opened as a Billiard Hall.
-The building was named The Castle Street Billiard Hall and was owned by Mr James Marsden of Greenmount, Wigan a Manufacturing Clothier, Mr John Wycliffe Black a Boot Manufacturer of the Elms, Stoneygate, Leicester and Mr Charles Green a Wholesale Grocer of 33 Wellington Road, Fallowfield, Manchester.
+On Thursday 22nd January 1920 Mr William John Davies of Hafod-y-ddol, Nantyglo applied as tenant of the hall for a licence to play billiards and bagatelle at the old premises called the Christian Meeting House, Vivian Street and Castle Street, Abertillery.
+His application was approved, it was renovated, refurbished and re-opened as a billiard hall.
+The building was officially named the Castle Street Billiard Hall and was owned by Mr James Marsden of Greenmount, Wigan, a manufacturing clothier, Mr John Wycliffe Black, a boot manufacturer of the Elms, Stoneygate, Leicester and Mr Charles Green a wholesale grocer of 33 Wellington Road, Fallowfield, Manchester.

 In 1922 the Castle Street Billiards Hall entered into the Billiard League, Division II (as seen right), some of the registered team members were as follows – Mr O. Webber; Mr H. Williams; Mr T. Davies; Mr J. Jones; Mr W. Harding; Mr A. Harris; Mr C. Matty; Mr T. Smart; Mr O. Swanbury; Mr W. Perry; Mr W. Price; Mr W. Griffin and Mr W. Hunt:

-The fire had not only caused a considerable amount of destruction to the building which was estimated at a loss of over £2,000 but also a great amount with the loss of eight Billiard tables, their accessories and furniture.
-At the time of the fire the Hall was occupied by a tenant Mr A. B. Stephens, his wife and family but there was no mention of them being in the building at the time.
+The fire had not only caused a considerable amount of destruction to the building which was estimated at a loss of over £2,000 but also a great amount with the loss of eight billiard tables, their accessories and furniture.
+At the time of the fire the hall was occupied by a tenant Mr A. B. Stephens, his wife and family but there was no mention of them being in the building at the time.

 In February 1927 the St John’s Ambulance Brigade, which had been in existence in Abertillery since 1906 and had been looking for an Ambulance Hall for several years formed a committee to actively acquire premises of their own.
-They later purchased the derelict Billiard Hall with help from the Miners Welfare Fund and proceeded with its re-building.
+They later purchased the derelict Castle Street Billiard Hall with help from the Miners Welfare Fund and proceeded with its re-building.

-On Saturday 21st February 1931 the old Church/Billiard Hall was formally opened as a St John’s Ambulance Hall.
-When the Roseheyworth Colliery Pit-Head Baths were officially opened in May 1931 the company who attended the opening ceremony were entertained to luncheon at the Ambulance Hall by the Lancaster Steam Coal Co and Sir John Beynon presided.
+When the Rose Heyworth Colliery Pithead Baths were officially opened in May 1931 the company and dignitaries who attended the opening ceremony were entertained to luncheon at the Ambulance Hall by the Lancaster Steam Coal Co and Sir John Beynon presided.